fhmwg/current-tags/stage1-draft1.md

 ## What this metadata stores

-Free-text description in any language containing any information the caption-writer wishes to add.
+A free-text description in any language containing any information the caption-writer wishes to add.
+The intent is for this to capture any metadata that other structured metadata fields cannot.

+Additionally, a free-text title in any language containing a human-readable shorthand title for the image.

 ## What this metadata does not store